 American Association for Justice (AAJ), formerly the Association of Trial Lawyers of America (ATLA), has grown to be the foremost association in the nation for lawyers representing plaintiffs.
 AAJ strives to promote a fair and effective justice system and support attorneys in their efforts to ensure that persons injured by the misconduct or negligence...
 Read more »

 The American College of Real Estate Lawyers is a professional organization of attorneys who work in the field of real estate law.
 The organization was founded in 1978.
 Membership in the organization is by invitation only.
-Lawyers with a strong practice in real estate law who have a positive reputation...
+Lawyers with a strong practice in real estate law who has a positive reputation...
 Read more »

 The American College of Trust and Estate Counsel (ACTEC) is a nationwide professional organization of lawyers who work in the fields of law pertaining to the transfer of wealth and assets during life and after death, as well as the tax implications that are associated.
 The organization, founded in 1949...Read more »

-The American Immigration Lawyers Association (AILA) promotes justice, advocates for fair and reasonable immigration law and policy, advances the quality of immigration and nationality law and practices to enhance the professional development of its members.
+The American Immigration Lawyers Association (AILA) promotes justice, advocates for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practices to enhance the professional development of its members.
 AILA provides continuing legal education (CLE), professional services...
 Read more »

 The DUIDLA was created to promote excellence in aggressively defending those charged with DUI or DWI related crimes across the United States.
 DUIDLA serves attorneys, both private attorneys, and public defenders, in obtaining the knowledge and advanced training in DUI-related areas...
 Read more »